tengxiaonong-hue/fake-image-detection-vlm/README.md

-# Explainable Fake Image Detection with Large Multimodal Models
+# Explainable Fake Image Detection with Multimodal Models Below 14B Parameters

-This repository contains experiments for explainable AI-generated image detection using large multimodal vision-language models on the FakeBench dataset.
+This repository investigates explainable AI-generated image detection using multimodal large language models with fewer than 14 billion parameters.

-The project compares five multimodal models under three prompting strategies:
+The project compares multiple compact and medium-scale vision-language models under three reasoning strategies:

 - Baseline
 - Cause-to-Effect (CtE)
 - Effect-to-Cause (EtC)

-The goal is to evaluate both fake-image detection performance and the effect of reasoning strategy on model behaviour.
+The focus is not only on detection accuracy, but also on whether reasoning strategy can compensate for limited model scale while maintaining practical computational cost.
+## Model Scope and Design Choice

+This project intentionally focuses on multimodal large language models with fewer than 14 billion parameters.

+The purpose of this constraint is to evaluate models that are not only capable, but also practical to reproduce, deploy, and compare under realistic academic computing conditions.
+Very large multimodal models may achieve stronger performance, but they often require substantially more GPU memory, longer inference time, and higher computational cost.

+By limiting the model scale to below 14B parameters, this project aims to:

+- maintain a fair and reproducible experimental setting;
+- reduce GPU memory and runtime requirements;
+- enable evaluation across multiple models rather than relying on a single very large model;
+- better reflect realistic deployment scenarios for research teams with limited computing resources;
+- study whether reasoning strategies such as Cause-to-Effect (CtE) and Effect-to-Cause (EtC) can improve performance without simply increasing model size.

+This design also allows the project to examine an important question:

+> Can smaller and medium-scale multimodal models achieve competitive fake-image detection performance through better reasoning and prompting strategies, rather than relying purely on model scale?

+The selected models therefore mainly fall within the 2.7B–8B range, while the broader project scope is restricted to models below 14B parameters.
 ## Models

 The following models were evaluated: